 kubectl create configmap jenkinsfile --from-file=demo/Jenkinsfile kubectl create -f demo/kubernetes.yaml

-Such a single-shot master could also be made a part of a Cloud Native Jenkins system.
-Standard event handlers like Prow can invoke the builds on webhooks and report results back, so that the single-shot master can be used to build pull requests or to run Continuous Delivery flows.
-Extra agents could also be connected to the master on-demand, using the Kubernetes plugin or sidecar containers.
+Such a single-shot controller could also be made a part of a Cloud Native Jenkins system.
+Standard event handlers like Prow can invoke the builds on webhooks and report results back, so that the single-shot controller can be used to build pull requests or to run Continuous Delivery flows.
+Extra agents could also be connected to the controller on-demand, using the Kubernetes plugin or sidecar containers.

 In order to make this experiment possible, we used a toolchain based on Docker, Jenkinsfile Runner, Configuration as Code Plugin (JCasC), and a Custom WAR Packager tool which glues all the things together.